 Help Save Children in Egypt

-Whether fleeing from atrocities thousands of miles away, or being born into poverty, without access to healthcare, education and nutrition, children in Egypt need your help.*
+Whether born into poverty or fleeing from atrocities thousands of miles away, without access to health care, nutrition, education and economic opportunity, plus protection from harm, children in Egypt need your help.

 - 28% of people live in poverty

 Thanks to supporters just like you, we changed the lives of over 165,000 children in Egypt we last year.
 We’ve also helped Egypt make significant gains in ending preventable child deaths – reducing child mortality by 53% since 2000.

 Forced to drop out of school in fourth grade to help support her family, 15-year-old Sabine is now getting an education, with plans to begin her own livestock business, thanks to supporters like you.